shivanshkc/ledgerconv/README.md

 # Ledgerconv

-Ledgerconv converts multiple bank CSV statement files into a single JSON statement file.
+Ledgerconv is a command line tool that converts multiple bank CSV statement files into a single JSON statement file.

 ## How to use